Smart Food Safe

 Smart EMP brings onboard an automated workflow for EMP, streamlining the investigation and management of environmental risks for a systematic environmental monitoring strategy.
 The entire workflow actions for an EMP can be configured and followed with Smart EMP, ensuring that every step, from initial detection to final resolution, is meticulously managed without manual intervention.

-7. Heat and Harbourage Map
+7. Heat and Harborage Map

 Smart EMP leverages picturizing capabilities to monitor the environmental monitoring activities of the plant surroundings through built-in heat and harborage maps to pinpoint harborage sites.
 They aid in providing valuable insights into contamination patterns and put in place corrective controls by visualizing trend analysis of environmental test results.